Javonte Williams Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- In his only career matchup against them, Williams had 102 rushing yards against the Chiefs, 50.5 more than his over/under in Saturday's game.
+- Williams had 102 rushing yards in his one career matchup against the Chiefs, 51.5 more yards than his over/under in Saturday's game.

 - Williams did not have a touchdown run in that contest against the Chiefs.

-- Allowing 113.0 rushing yards per game, the Chiefs have the 17th-ranked run defense in the NFL.
+- The Chiefs allow 113.0 yards per game on the ground, the NFL's 17th-ranked rush defense.

-- The Chiefs have given up 12 rushing touchdowns, seventh in the NFL.
+- This season the Chiefs have conceded 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances